Melee mayhem: Big brawl, 8 ejected, Angels top Mariners 2-1 - WHIZ News

-Luis Rengifo homered and David MacKinnon drove in the tiebreaking run with a single in the seventh for the Angels, who avoided a series sweep with just their fourth win in their last 18 home games.

-Marco Gonzales (4-8) pitched five-hit ball into the seventh inning of a hard-luck loss for the left-hander and the Mariners, who finished 5-1 on an impressive road trip — although the finale was overshadowed by a major brawl.
+The game was delayed about 18 minutes by the four minutes of mayhem.
+Along with both managers, the Angels lost Wantz, closer Raisel Iglesias and reliever Ryan Tepera, while the Mariners lost Winker, Rodriguez and J.P.
+Crawford — three of the first four hitters in their lineup.

+“My only comment is it’s classless,” Seattle starter Marco Gonzales said.
+“To throw at Julio, who’s a kid, over something that happened last night when we were trying to win a ballgame in the ninth inning (and not) put the tying run on base, it’s just classless to come out and change your pitcher before the game.
+It’s clear.
+The intention is clear.”

-Wantz had also thrown a pitch behind the head of the Mariners’ No. 2 hitter, Julio Rodriguez, in the first inning.
-That pitch certainly appeared to be a response to Erik Swanson’s 95 mph fastball near Mike Trout’s head in the ninth inning Saturday night, a throw that infuriated the three-time AL MVP.
+Wantz’s pitch behind Rodriguez certainly appeared to be a response to Erik Swanson’s 95 mph fastball near Trout’s head in the ninth inning Saturday night, a throw that infuriated the three-time AL MVP.
+Wantz insisted that wasn’t the case.

+“I was pretty amped up for my first start, and the first one just got away from me,” Wantz said.
+“It was sweaty.
+I was sweating.
+First day game I’ve pitched in (in the majors), and that’s that.
+Second one to Winker was a cut fastball inside and (I) just yanked it.
+That’s all I’ve got to say.”

-The umpires issued warnings to both dugouts after Wantz’s pitch to Rodriguez, but Winker and the Angels set it off an inning later, with both benches and bullpens emptying.
-The brawl lasted about four minutes, with people from both teams appearing to throw multiple punches.
+Umpires issued warnings to both dugouts after Wantz’s pitch behind Rodriguez, but Winker and the Angels set it off an inning later, with both benches and bullpens emptying.
+Servais and Gonzales both felt the umpires erred by not ejecting Wantz immediately.

+“I’m not aware of the incident with Trout from last night,” crew chief Adrian Johnson told a pool reporter.
+“You’re talking about the pitch that went over his head.
+That was nothing for us to issue warnings today.
+What happened today was a guy got hit.
+We had warnings in.”

-Injured Angels star Anthony Rendon threw an open left hand to Winker’s face during the scuffle, which is notable because his right hand is in a cast.
-The Halos’ $245 million third baseman is already out for the year for the second straight season.
+Injured Angels star Anthony Rendon threw an open left hand to Winker’s face during the scuffle, notable because his right hand is in a cast: The Halos’ $245 million third baseman is already out for the year for the second straight season.

 When Winker finally left the field, he made obscene gestures with both hands at the jeering Angels fans behind Seattle’s dugout.